What is Greylisting and How Does It Protect Your Inbox? Print

 4.1 Block Period

-This setting defines how long a new sending server must wait before retrying delivery.
+This setting defines how long a new sender must wait before attempting delivery again.

 4.2 Pass Period